MicrosoftDocs/power-automate-docs/articles/sap-integration/overview.md

 [This article is pre-release documentation and is subject to change.]

-SAP ERP is enterprise resource planning software developed by SAP SE.
-SAP ERP is a centralized system of record that enables many departments within an organization to manage data.
+SAP ERP is a centralized system of record that facilitates the management of data and business processes between many departments within an organization.
+SAP ERP, developed by SAP SE, serves as the primary enterprise resource planning application for many businesses worldwide.

- SAP Integration offers enhanced connectivity capabilities with SAP ERP and a prebuilt solution supported by Power Apps, Power Automate, and Azure Logic Apps.
+ SAP integration with the Power Platform offers enhanced connectivity capabilities with SAP ERP and a prebuilt solution supported by Power Apps, Power Automate, and Azure Logic Apps.
 The prebuilt solution offers a streamlined view of SAP ERP's core business functions while automating the workflows behind the scenes.

 ## What's new?